vaimo/chromedriver-send-keys-issue/README.md

 # Fix/workaround

-One can get rid of the issue after configuring the keyboard layout in the system before running the tests:
+One can [avoid this issue](https://bugs.chromium.org/p/chromedriver/issues/detail?id=1771#c75) by configuring the keyboard layout in the system before running the tests:

 ```shell
 setxkbmap en_US